langgenius/dify-docs/en/getting-started/install-self-hosted/docker-compose.md

 ### Customize Dify

-The full set of environment variables can be found under docker/dotenvs.
-To change their values, delete the `.example` suffix from the corresponding `.env.example` file name and edit the values in file directly.
+Edit the environment variable values in your `.env` file directly.
 Then, restart Dify with:

 ```
 docker compose down
 docker compose up -d
 ```

+The full set of annotated environment variables along can be found under docker/.env.example.